Rinekochan/Tetris/README.md

 ### Simple Tetris Game in C#

 This program is created in C# using SplashKit library by Viet Hoang Pham.
-This is my project for an unit during my undergraduate program.
+This is my project for an unit (Object-Oriented Programming) during my undergraduate program.

 ### Tetris Functionalities
 The player will be presented with a grid-based game board where Tetriminos fall from the top of the screen.